tier4/edge-auto-jetson/README.md

 [Warning] Do you want to install/update the TIER IV camera driver? [y/N]:
 ```

-Finally, reboot once for dependencies and permission settings to take effect.
+Finally, please reboot the system to make the installed dependencies and permission settings effective.

 ```sh
 sudo reboot